rekkasa/arekkas_HteFramework_XXXX_2021/submission/reviewer_comments.md

 ## Comments
   - Figure **is** referenced in text (p4.7).
 Maybe need to expand a bit more on the presentation of the figure
+  - We are not using a case-control design.

 # Reviewer 2
 ## Points